-The Blue Phantom Pleco is an attractive armored suckermouth fish.
-It is a member of the catfish family.
+The blue phantom pleco is an attractive armored suckermouth fish.
+It is a member of the pleco and catfish families.
 It has a magnificent cobalt blue color, with interesting white dots.

 |Color Form:||Cobalt blue with white spots|

 |Lifespan:||Up tp 8 years|

 The Blue Phantom Pleco is a freshwater fish.
 They do well in calm water and enjoy having space to swim around.